Key features

 |---|---|---|

-| Schedule | Cron expression (0 9 * * 1-5) | ISO datetime |
+| Schedule | Cron expression (0 9 * * 1-5) | Specific date/time |

 | Recurrence | Fires indefinitely | Fires once, self-removes |

-| Chaining | No | max_chain enables follow-ups |
+| Chaining | No | max-chain enables follow-ups |

 | Storage | routines/<slug>.md | reminders/<slug>.md |

-| Created by | Agent or ollim-bot routine | Agent or ollim-bot reminder |
+| Created by | Agent or ollim-bot routine | Agent via add_reminder MCP tool |

-| Background | Optional (background: true) | Optional (background: true) |
+| Background | Optional (background: true) | Default (background: true) |

 Next steps